IE Graduate Program FAQ

 What kinds of graduate degrees does Purdue IE offer?

-We offer an application/applied Master’s non-thesis option to help those in industry who are returning to school to advance their skill set and career.
-This track results in an MSIE but does not usually provide research funding.
+We offer an application track, including a Professional Master's Program for polishing off professional skills for students wanting to enter the work force.
+We provide 3 credit hours of professional development and six credit hours of an industry-sponsored capstone project.
+An Online Master's and a Non-Thesis Master’s help those in industry who are returning to school to advance their skill set and career.
+These options result in an MSIE but do not usually provide research funding.
 Our program is more applied than many other top IE programs.

 We have a research-oriented track, including a Master’s Thesis option and a PhD option.
 In both of these cases, a student should consider well which advisor might best match her/his interests.
 Research funding is often more available for these students.